Rosmin Kamis: Club career

 When DPMM moved to the Singaporean league in 2009, Rosmin lifted the League Cup as captain after slotting home the winning penalty in the final.
 He was released after the season ended abruptly due to a FIFA suspension of Brunei, and promptly joined MS ABDB where he won the domestic FA Cup in 2010.
-That season, he ended QAF FC's 34-game unbeaten streak by scoring two goals in the penultimate game of the 2009-10 Brunei Premier League, although QAF FC were already champions by then.
+That season, he ended QAF FC's 34-game unbeaten streak by scoring two goals in the final game of the 2009-10 Brunei Premier League, although QAF FC were already champions by then.

 Rosmin returned to DPMM as club captain in 2012 after their re-entry into the S.League.
 Since then they have repeated their League Cup success in 2012 and 2014.
 On 21 November 2015, Rosmin lifted the S.League championship trophy for the first time in DPMM FC history, after a 4–0 win over Balestier Khalsa clinched the title for the Bruneian outfit.
 After two spells and 11 years of service, DPMM made an announcement on their website on 6 February 2018 that Rosmin will not be retained for the 2018 S.League season.
-He played one last game with his previous team MS ABDB in the penultimate game of the 2018 Brunei Premier League against Indera SC, which by then the Armymen were already crowned champions of the league.
+He played one last game with his previous team MS ABDB in the final game of the 2018 Brunei Premier League against Indera SC, which by then the Armymen were already crowned champions of the league.